NiallBunting/niallbunting.github.io/_posts/2019-12-09-ebcdic-character-format-guide.markdown

 The schemas are stored in separate files called copybooks, there are two main ways these records can be composed, either fixed or variable width records.
 The difference between these is how a record is formatted.
 A fixed width record will always have the exact same length e.g. fixed width of 512 characters, means each record would be that length even if it was just a name.

-Another thing to highlight, if you convert to ASCII the numbers just look like strings, rather than in a specific number format.
+Another thing to highlight, if you convert EBCDIC to ASCII encoding the numbers are just characters, rather than using a number format for representation by default.
+This causes numbers to take up lots of space as each number character is stored independently.

 #### EBCDIC Packing

-EBCDIC may store the numbers as strings, however sometimes it uses different characters than 0-9.
-These values are called packed and is how EBCDIC encodes a positive or negative number, if the schema defines the number to be packed.

-This allows us to set the sign and the value that the number should be.
-This is clever as it allows us to both store a number and sign in one byte, rather than taking two bytes to do the same operation.
+EBCDIC uses an 8 bit character set, meaning that every row of an EBCDIC file can be read as a string.
+With a strong focus on minimizing field widths, one trick that this format employs when encoding numbers is to have the sign (whether it's positive or negative) encoded as part of the string changing the least significant digit from a number to a non numeric character.
+This saves a character by turning the four character "-100" to the three character "10}"

 Packing uses nibbles (4 bits) of a byte rather than using the full byte.
 To store the information about a given number.